 Think raising prices is the right thing to do but still feeling some pangs of anxiety?
 Here’s how to roll out a price increase the smart way.

-Increase price and value – Throw in some bonuses to raise the perceived value of any product or service.
-Some extras cost almost nothing to “add on” but will dramatically increase your customer’s perception of worth.
+- Increase price and value – Throw in some bonuses to raise the perceived value of any product or service.
+Some extras cost almost nothing to “add on” but will dramatically increase your customers’ perceptions of worth.
 Consider offering a free consult or complementary service.